 Sector Short Term (6-12 months) Medium Term (12-24 months) Long Term (24 months+) - Identify houses that were rented vs mortgaged.
 Review existing building code for Dominica and enhance its application/enforcement to ensure it adequately addresses requirements for resilient housing for hurricanes, flood and landslide risks.
 Commence with the implementation of a program to replenish the housing stock.
 Social Protection and Gender Inclusion Identify vulnerable persons who need to benefit from social protection, additional psychosocial support, and medical care.
 Track vulnerable groups to better understand their increased risks and vulnerabilities and how further risks can be mitigated.
 Identify vulnerable persons who need to benefit from social protection, additional psychosocial support, and medical care Ensure that any additional data collected is sex and age disaggregated.
-Create opportunities to involve more women and youth, women's organisations, state gender focal points, and other organizations working on gender issues as partners in the recovery work. protection programmes to support the recovery process in a gender and child responsive manner. - Develop job training and continuing education programmes linked to already functioning social protection programmes such as the Adult Education (Community-Based Vocational Skills Training; Literacy and Numeracy; Continuing Education Programmes), Small Business Unit Fund, Bureau of Gender Affairs, Small Business Revolving Loan Fund, Dominica Youth Business Trust Fund, and Youth Development Division Skills Training Program.
+Create opportunities to involve more women and youth, women's organisations, state gender focal points, and other organizations working on gender issues as partners in the recovery work.
+Complete assessment of key social protection programmes to support the recovery process in a gender and child responsive manner.
+Prepare a Central Beneficiary Registry.
+Build on and implement the multisectoral Gender and Child Responsive considerations within the Strategic Program on Climate Resilience (SPCR) and the Low Carbon Climate Resilient Development Strategy.
+Apply as appropriate considerations for mainstreaming gender considerations in DRM being developed by CDEMA and other stakeholders. - Develop job training and continuing education programmes linked to already functioning social protection programmes such as the Adult Education (Community-Based Vocational Skills Training; Literacy and Numeracy; Continuing Education Programmes), Small Business Unit Fund, Bureau of Gender Affairs, Small Business Revolving Loan Fund, Dominica Youth Business Trust Fund, and Youth Development Division Skills Training Program.